searx/searx/docs/index.rst

 than 70 search services.
 Users are neither tracked nor profiled.
 Additionally, searx can be used over Tor for online anonymity.

-Get started with searx by using one of the :wiki:`Searx-instances`.
+Get started with searx by using one of the Searx-instances_.
 If you don't trust anyone, you can set up your own, see :ref:`installation`.

 .. toctree::
    :maxdepth: 2